10 Nautical Miles To Miles

 Q: Is a nautical mile always exactly 1.15078 statute miles?

-A: While the conversion factor is commonly approximated as 1.15078, it's important to remember that this is a simplified representation.
+A: While the conversion factor is commonly approximated as 1.That said, 15078, make sure to remember that this is a simplified representation.
 The exact conversion can vary slightly due to the Earth's oblate spheroid shape, although the difference is negligible for most practical applications.

 Q: Why aren't statute miles used in navigation?